-No. Question Guidance 10.01 Do you / your entity have Chapter 9 - Recordkeeping Procedures of the IPs states that policies and procedures in place subject persons must have procedures in place and apply the providing for compliance with same, so as to ensure that the following records are the record keeping obligations maintained: arising from the PMLFTR? a) records of the actions taken to adopt and implement the risk-based approach; b) the CDD information and documents obtained for identification and verification of identity purposes; c) records containing details relating to the business relationship that is formed and all transactions carried out in the course of a business relationship or an occasional transaction; Subject persons should also retain the following records required as evidence of compliance with the PMLFTR and for statistical purposes: a) internal reports made to the MLRO; b) a record of any written determinations made by the MLRO and the designated employee, including the reasons for not filing an STR with the FIAU; c) STRs made by the subject person to the FIAU and any follow-up submissions made in connection thereto;d) a record of AML / CFT training attended by sole e) records of conduct certificates or other documentation obtained in carrying out employee screening; f) records of any outsourcing agreements entered into and other documentation that provides evidence of the subject person's adherence to its obligations under Chapter 6 of these Implementing Procedures, Part I; g) records of any reliance agreements entered into and of any related assessments undertaken on the other subject person or third party in terms; and h) other important records, including: any reports by the MLRO, records of consideration of those reports made to senior management and of any action taken as a consequence thereof, records of any internal audit reports or assessments dealing with AML / CFT issues, and any other records that are necessary to demonstrate compliance with the obligations under the PMLA, the PMLFTR and any Implementing Procedures.
+No. Question Guidance 10.01 Do you / your entity have policies and procedures in place providing for compliance with the record keeping obligations arising from the PMLFTR?
+Chapter 9 - Recordkeeping Procedures of the IPs states that subject persons must have procedures in place and apply the same, so as to ensure that the following records are maintained: a) records of the actions taken to adopt and implement the risk-based approach; b) the CDD information and documents obtained for identification and verification of identity purposes; c) records containing details relating to the business relationship that is formed and all transactions carried out in the course of a business relationship or an occasional transaction; Subject persons should also retain the following records required as evidence of compliance with the PMLFTR and for statistical purposes: a) internal reports made to the MLRO; b) a record of any written determinations made by the MLRO and the designated employee, including the reasons for not filing an STR with the FIAU; c) STRs made by the subject person to the FIAU and any follow-up submissions made in connection thereto; d) a record of AML / CFT training attended by sole practitioners / provided to employees; e) records of conduct certificates or other documentation obtained in carrying out employee screening; f) records of any outsourcing agreements entered into and other documentation that provides evidence of the subject person's adherence to its obligations under Chapter 6 of these Implementing Procedures, Part I; g) records of consideration of those reports by the MLRO, records of consideration of those reports made to senior management and of any action taken as a consequence thereof, records of any internal audit reports or assessments dealing with AML / CFT issues, and any other records that are necessary to demonstrate compliance with the obligations under the PMLRA, the PMLFTR and any Implementing Procedures.
 Subject persons are required to maintain records for a period of 5 years, however in specific cases subject persons may be requested to retain their records for longer periods.
 The 5 year retention period commences from the date on which the business relationship is terminated or the occasional transaction is carried out.